svenger87/spam.ixi/README.md

 1. Under the web gui of your Ict node, go to your "manage modules" tab
 2. Click "install third party module" button
 3. Type in `locknic/spam.ixi`
+4. Click install

-4. To stop spamming, simply remove the module
+To stop spamming, simply remove the module

 Note: You can also build this module yourself as with any other